Jon-Wu1/Jon-Wu1/README.md

-- 👋 Hi, my name is Jonathan Wu
+Hi, my name is Jonathan Wu.
-- 👀 I’m interested in learning new tools and frameworks for modern technologies in order to provide leading UI/UX applications for users.
-- 🌱 I’m currently learning python through small projects and working through visualization libraries such as React-Flow and Material UI.
-- 📫 How to reach me: Please feel free to reach out to my email jwu.main@gmail.com for any collaboration or job opportunities.
+I am a passionate Full-Stack Software Engineer with experience in building scalable web applications.
+Having done both frontend and backend development, I specialize in using React, Node.js, and TypeScript to build dynamic, user-focused applications.
+My work with Kubernetes and Docker has given me insight into DevOps and allowed me to focus on UI/UX design.
+I'm currently developing a Kubernetes dashboard that utilizes advanced tools such as Prometheus and Grafana as well as React component libraries such as Material-UI to improve cluster observability.
+I'm very interested in building modern development tools to solve common pain points in popular technologies such as Kubernetes.
+Feel free to connect with me to discuss innovative tech solutions, share insights, or explore collaboration opportunities!